Sebastián Vegas

-Sebastián Ignacio Vegas Orellana (/es-419/; (Note: In isolation, Sebastián is pronounced /es/.) born 4 December 1996) is a Chilean professional footballer who plays as a defender for Colo-Colo on loan from Liga MX club Monterrey.
+Sebastián Ignacio Vegas Orellana (/es-419/; (Note: In isolation, Sebastián is pronounced /es/.) born 4 December 1996) is a Chilean professional footballer who plays as a defender for Liga MX club León, on loan from Monterrey.

 Club career

 As a player of Monterrey, Vegas returned to Chile in January 2025 and joined Colo-Colo on a one-year loan.
+Back to Mexico, he was loaned out to León for the 2026 season.

 International career

 Vegas represented Chile U20 at friendly tournaments in 2014, and 2015 South American Championship and won the 2015 L'Alcúdia Tournament.

 Vegas got his first call up to the senior Chile squad for a friendly against the United States in January 2015.